Loading AdvisoryAtlas...

 Common Scams & Tourist Traps

-• Exercise caution in nightclubs and bars to avoid spiked drinks; never leave your drink unattended or accept open containers from strangers.
+• Watch for drink spiking in crowded nightclubs; never leave your beverage unattended or accept open drinks from strangers.

 Cultural Etiquette in Aruba